iCliniq Logo

 • Swallow the pills whole; do not chew, break, or crush them.

-• The doctor may need to change the dosage or suggest that one-stop taking Elacetrant is based on possible side effects.
+• The doctor may need to change the dosage or suggest stopping Elacetrant based on its side effects in you.
 Any side effects one has while taking the drug should be reported to the doctor.
-Take the medication as directed by the doctor until they tell one otherwise.
+Take the medication as directed by the doctor until they tell you otherwise.

-• Ask the doctor or chemist for more details if this drug can be taken when the patient is having other illnesses.
+• Ask the doctor or chemist for more details on whether this drug can be taken while the patient has other illnesses.

-• If a person has an allergy to Elacestrant, any other medications, or any of the substances in Elacestrant tablets, let the doctor and chemist know before using Elacestrant.
-Request a list of the ingredients from the chemist.
-While using Elacestrant, be sure to let the doctor and chemist know what prescription and over-the-counter drugs, vitamins, herbal items, and nutritional supplements one is currently taking or intend to use.
-Elacestrant should not be taken with certain medications, and the doctor may need to change the prescription's dosage or closely monitor it for any adverse effects.
+• While using Elacestrant, be sure to let the doctor and pharmacist know which prescription and over-the-counter drugs, vitamins, herbal products, and nutritional supplements you are currently taking or intend to use soon.
+Elacestrant should not be taken with certain medications, and the doctor may need to adjust the prescription's dosage or closely monitor it for potential adverse effects.

-• Inform the physician if the person has high cholesterol or liver problems.
+• Inform your physician if you have high cholesterol or liver problems.

 Dietary Recommendations:

-Follow a normal and balanced diet unless the doctor instructs otherwise.
+Follow a balanced, healthy diet unless the doctor instructs otherwise.

 Missed Dose:

 If one misses a dosage, take it as soon as they recall.
-If more than six hours have passed since the missed dose, or if they have puked, skip the dose and resume the regular schedule with the next dose.
-Do not take an extra dose to make up for the missed dose.
+If more than six hours have passed since the missed dose, or if they have puked, the missed dose can be excused.
+Taking an extra dose to make up for the missed dose can have adverse outcomes.

 Elacetrant might not be tolerated by some individuals.
 Notify the doctor straight away if any of these symptoms are severe or persist: